ICI Techno

 Control instructions

-As in C++, psC control instructions include if, switch, while, do...while, break, continue, call and continue.
-Here is a sequential version of the Hello Digital World!"counter.
+As in C++, psC control instructions include if, switch, while, do...while, for, break, continue, call and return.
+Here is a counter:

 Parallel integration